jackdewan/rehype-react/readme.md

 There are differences between what JSX frameworks accept, such as whether they accept `class` or `className`, or `background-color` or `backgroundColor`.

-For hast elements transformed by this project, this is be handled through
+For hast elements transformed by this project, this is handled through
 options:

 | Framework | `elementAttributeNameCase` | `stylePropertyNameCase` |